apereo/cas/docs/cas-server-documentation/installation/Couchbase-Authentication.md

 ## Couchbase Principal Attributes

 The above dependency may also be used, in the event that principal attributes need to be fetched from a Couchbase database without necessarily authenticating credentials against Couchbase.

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#couchbase).
+{% include {{ version }}/couchbase-attribute-resolution-configuration.md %}